 Depending on your needs and investment objectives, we may assist you with brokerage services, investment advisory services, insurance products, or all three.
 There are important differences between brokerage and advisory accounts, including their costs, the services we provide and the rules that govern them.
 You should carefully consider these differences when deciding which type, or combination of types, of services and accounts are right for you.
 Each Atria firm is registered as both a broker-dealer and an investment advisor under federal and state securities laws, and provides services in both capacities.
-In accordance with the rules of the Financial Industry Regulatory Authority (FINRA), whether acting in a brokerage or advisory capacity, each Atria broker-dealer must observe high standards of commercial honor and just and equitable principles of trade.
+In accordance with the rules of the Financial Industry Regulatory Authority (FINRA), whether acting in a brokerage or advisory capacity, each Atria broker-dealer exercise reasonable diligence, care, and skill in making a recommendation; and must observe high standards of commercial honor and just and equitable principles of trade.